xability/maidr/README.md

 ## Acknowledgments

-This project is conducted through the Accessible Computing Lab at the University of Illinois at Urbana-Champaign, and funded by multiple grants, including:
+This project is conducted through the (x)Ability Design Lab at the University of Illinois at Urbana-Champaign, and funded by multiple grants, including:

 - The Institute of Museum and Library Services (IMLS) \#RE-254891-OLS-23